This page discusses several core concepts that are fundamental to understanding the Quiver application:

 Exploration and analysis in Quiver are performed through the use of cards, which can be chained together to perform complex operations.
 Some cards create charts or perform calculations, while others are used to manipulate your data by filtering, joining, deriving new columns, and so on.

-Every card in Quiver takes zero or more inputs, and produces an output of a specific type, for example object set
+Every card in Quiver takes zero or more inputs, and produces an output of a specific type, for example object set, time series, categorical chart, number, etc. Together, these types form Quiver’s data model, and define how cards can be chained together.

-Learn more about the canvas and graph.
+Learn more about canvas mode and graph mode.

 In Quiver, objects from the Ontology are used as the primary data input for tabular analysis.
 Quiver natively supports many different cards for filtering, transforming, and visualizing objects data.